thekaushalk/music-transcriber-app/README.md

 - Docker installed **OR**
 - Python 3.11 and requirements in `requirements.txt`
-- MuseScore 3
+- Download MuseScore 3 and add to path
-- FFmpeg
+- Add FFmpeg to path

 ### Using Docker (Recommended)